dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

   docker run --rm hello-world

-If you are following along with the script of this video, all commands shown in code blocks may be copied and pasted into you terminal window.
+If you are following along with the script of this video, all commands shown in code blocks may be copied and pasted into your terminal window.
 If hello-world was successful, you should see a **Hello from Docker!** message followed by some information and links.
 If this command did not run succesfully, please exit this video and work on your Docker installation.